 Reports have surfaced of the impending implosion of the House of Saud.
 At least that is the context in which the kingdom’s hysteria is being interpreted by some.
 Mr Escobar, what’s more, highlights the evolving ‘domestic’ over CIA v NATO/Pentagon claims on Riyadh.
 (And who can blame him?)

-But not to be outdone, the town crier has made the (big) call — someone had to.
+Not to be outdone, the town crier has made the (big) call — someone had to.
 Pepe and Paul: and Paul (Mr Roberts) got there first.
 And given the pace of global machinations, just who can blame him?

 Meanwhile, Jeffrey Goldberg portrays — and perhaps for the first time — a machinations-averse U.S. President.
 Or so it then seemed.
 But a week is such a long time in politics, especially in our time.